 Note: Please pay attention to “Reviewer Preferences” listed by some of our reviewers at the end of their bios.
 This will help in making your reviewer selections.

-Anna Goldwater Alexander is the Director of Photography of WIRED.
+Anna Goldwater Alexander is Director of Photography of WIRED.
 She's been producing photo shoots and commissioning WIRED photographers for over twenty years.
-The 2019 recipient of the National Magazine Awards General Excellence, Design and Photography by American Society of Magazine Editors, Anna has also been awarded honors from the Society of Publication Design, American Photography, Art Directors Club and Communication Arts Anna has a Bachelor of Fine Arts in Photography from the University of Arizona.
-She resides in Northern California with her husband, two teenagers, three cats and Trout the dog.
+She has been the recipient of the National Magazine Awards General Excellence, Design and Photography by American Society of Magazine Editors.
+She was nominated as Photo Editor of the Year by the Lucie Foundation in 2021.
+Most recently, Anna received a National Magazine Award for producing the Best Profile Picture in 2023.
+Anna has also been awarded honors from the Society of Publication Design, American Photography, Art Directors Club and Communication Arts.
+REVIEWER PREFERENCES: Anna is open to seeing the work of emerging photographers and motion video

 Donny works at Smithsonian magazine as an Associate Photo Editor.
 He has collaborated on many projects with photographers that have achieved recognition from the National Press Photographers Association, American Photography, Communication Arts, and The Society of Publication Designers.